Tuesday, 17 July 2018

 After that the track dropped to a stream and bounced straight up again.

-We were now in the large deciduous forest where we had become lost last time, but by paying assiduous attention to the signage we managed to get through it, and it was a beautiful flat, shady walk.
+We were now in the large deciduous forest where we had become lost last time, but by paying great attention to the signage we managed to get through it, and it was a beautiful flat, shady walk.

 In three or four kilometres we came out of the trees, where we met a couple of walkers coming the other way.